milkbottledude/woodlands-jb_tracker/Documentation.md

 max_features = 4, rfr mae = 0.6902122641509434
 max_features = 7, rfr mae = 0.6747405660377359
 max_features = 10, rfr mae = 0.6722169811320754
-max_features = 13, rfr mae = 0.6612971698113207 (btw the rmse here is 1.712, which is better than the default model rmse too) max_features = 16, rfr mae = 0.6631839622641508
+max_features = 13, rfr mae = 0.6612971698113207 (btw the rmse here is 1.712)
+max_features = 16, rfr mae = 0.6631839622641508
 ```

-*favourable results, elab*
+Excellent MAE from max_features == 13, with the MAE being the lowest we have seen so far.
+However, similar to when we turned off bootstrap sampling, the RMSE has skyrocketed from 1.210 to 1.712 unfortunately.

+The improvement in MAE is big, but the increase in RMSE is even bigger, so I'll leave `max_features` at its default value for now, using all the features.

 For the last hyperparameter we will be tampering with, `min_samples_leaf`, the values I will be experimenting with are: [2, 4, 7, 12].
 The default value is 1.